 Obtaining a Protection Order

 Before obtaining a protection order, you need to apply for an interim protection order first.
+The court in its discretion will issue an interim protection order after a court date has been issued to the respondent.

 The interim order specifies the date at which the final order will be considered.
 Only once the final order is made, it will be permanent and can only be changed by applying to the courts.